intrajp/aws_usecases/README.md

 Here's examples of how to deploy servers.

-It may not perfect, but works.
+It may not be perfect, but works.

 One by one and step by step, you will progress.